kintone-labs/kintone-ui-component/docs/document/docs/guides/tooltip-and-field-group-customization.md

 ![render](/img/tooltip_describeChild_true.gif)
 ![render](/img/tooltip_describeChild_true.png)

-This time, we can see that when describeChild is true, the screen reader first reads the content of the button itself 'Submit' when the button gains focus, then continues to read the Tooltip's title 'Submit changes or additions for this entry.'.
+This time, we can see that when describeChild is set to true, the screen reader first reads the content of the button itself 'Submit' when the button gains focus, then continues to read the Tooltip's title 'Submit changes or additions for this entry.'.<br/>
 This is because when describeChild is true, Tooltip adds [aria-describedby](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-describedby) to its child elements (button), causing the screen reader to read the original content first and then continue with the content of [aria-describedby](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-describedby).

 :::info